 Expatriates who are bilingual, with experience of working both overseas and in China, are often considered for many top-level management positions.
-If an expatriate can reach a certain level of Mandarin Chinese – speak and read, then employers are tend to pay more than those without Chinese language skills.
+If an expatriate can reach a certain level of Mandarin Chinese – spoken and read, then employers tend to pay them more than those without Chinese language skills.

 Hiring Expatriate Employees In China

 According to labor law in China, most foreign employers hiring expatriate employees need to make sure that the foreigner has a valid working permit, employment permission document, and lastly a residence permit.
-Please note that the employer needs to apply to local labor government authority for employment permission for the expatriate before hiring the expatriate employee.
-In order to obtain a residence permit, the expatriate employee should apply in person within 30 days to local Public Security Bureau after obtaining the employment permission and the working permit.
+Please note that the employer is required to apply to the local labour government authority for employment permission for the expatriate before hiring the expatriate employee.
+In order to obtain a residence permit, the expatriate employee should apply in person within 30 days to the local Public Security Bureau after obtaining the employment permission and the working permit.
 It is wise to get professional advice from a tax or legal expert if you are going to be employing expats in China.